 Movers’ costs are going to vary based on a number of factors, but there are a few things that you can consider when you’re looking at the different things that you want and need to know about the process.

 Movers are really good at giving estimates, however, so you can typically get an idea of what you’ll need to spend before you sign anything.
-Here’s a quick look at some of the things that play a role in helping moving companies determine cost.
+Here’s a quick look at some of the things that play a role in helping moving companies determine the cost.

 - Distance: How far are you going?
 If you’re staying relatively close, then you aren’t going to have to spend as much money as you would if you were going further away.
-In many instances, your movers will charge you by the mile if it’s more than a day trip.
+In many instances, your cross country movers will charge you by the mile if it’s more than a day trip.

 - Time: How long is it going to take for your move to be completed?
 It’s a lot faster to complete a move across the street or across town.
 Moves that are long-distance, however, are going to take a lot more time, and tie your movers up for more hours.

 - A number of bedrooms: A 1 bedroom condo or studio apartment is going to be much less expensive to move than a 5 bedroom home, so keep that in mind when you’re budgeting for your move, as well.

 - Size of moving truck or van: The amount of stuff you have will let your movers know just how big of a vehicle that they may need in order to get it to your new place.

 - Additional services you request: Other services may include packing/unpacking; storage unit rentals or other storage options, white-glove services, and a variety of other services that you may require in order to complete your move successfully.

 For local moves, you’re looking at about $25-$50 per hour, per mover.
 For long-distance moves, you’re looking at $1000 (for in-state moves) to $7000 (for cross-country moves), depending on a number of the factors that we’ve listed here.